aaronwriight/cogsci_project/README.md

     ``` bash
     chmod +x env/setup-dev.sh
-    ./env/setup-dev.sh [R | Python]
+    env/setup-dev.sh [R | Python]
     ```

 3. Update dependencies using:

     ``` bash
     chmod +x env/update-dev.sh
-    ./update-dev.sh [R | Python] [refresh--true|refresh--false]
+    env/update-dev.sh [R | Python] [refresh--true|refresh--false]
     ```

 This script will install dependencies based on the `renv.lock` or `environment.yml` file and configure your environment accordingly.
+Alternatively, install the environments manually:

+    - For R: Open R and run `renv::restore()`
+    - For Python: Run `conda env create -f env/env_cogsci_template.yml` and activate with `conda activate cogsci_template`

 4. Open the project file in your IDE (e.g., RStudio | VS Code | Positron) and begin exploring or running the code.